dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		+
 		FFFFFFFFFFF,FFFF:FFFF:FFFFFFFFFFFFFFFFFFFFFFFFFF:FFFFFFFFFFFF:,FFFFFFFFFFFFFFFFFFFFFFF,:FFFFFFFFFFFFFFFFFFFFFF:FFFFFFFFF:FFFF:FFF:::FFFFFFFFF:F,FFF::,

-Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description from the sequencing machine
+Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description from the sequencing machine.
-Line 2 is the sequence
+Line 2 is the sequence.
 Line 3 begins with a '+' character.
 Usually the only character in the line.
-Line 4 encodes the quality values (in ASCII encoding) for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.
+Line 4 encodes the quality values (in ASCII encoding) for the sequence in Line 2 and must contain the same number of symbols as letters.

 * The quality goes from 0 to 40